SonicDB S6: A Storage-Efficient Verkle Trie for High-Throughput Blockchains: Occupancy-aware Node Specialization

-For example, a leaf node with three values is transformed to a leaf node with four values $\texttt{Leaf}_3 \rightarrow \texttt{Leaf}_4$ or an inner node with ten children is transformed to an inner node with nine children $\texttt{Inner}_{10} \rightarrow \texttt{Inner}_{9}$.
+For example, a leaf node with three values is transformed to a leaf node with four values $\texttt{Leaf}_3 \rightarrow \texttt{Leaf}_4$.
 Transforming a specialization to another specialization can be expensive because it requires copying all data to a new object, obtaining a new storage ID, and freeing the previous ID, which must traverse the entire storage stack.
 Note that the individual operation is inexpensive in isolation, but it becomes expensive when many such transformations must be performed to maintain the database state when node specializations are used.

 Another downside of having many specializations is that they do not integrate well with node deletions and the reuse of disk space for deleted nodes.
 The offset of a node is encoded in its ID.
 The ID, in turn, is stored in its parent node.
-When a node is deleted, the nodes that follow it in the file are not necessarily shifted backward, as this would be very expensive.
+When a node is deleted, the nodes that follow it in the file are not shifted backward, as this would be very expensive.
 Instead, the deleted node's offset is added to the free list, and the next time a new node is created, the offset is reused.
 As the tree grows, the node distribution changes, and the number of nodes in a given specialization may increase or decrease.
 This can temporarily result in many reusable offsets, which means disk space is occupied but not used to store actual data.
 Having more specializations would lead to greater changes in the node distribution and more reusable nodes, resulting in more occupied but unused disk space.
+Note, however, that having more specializations does not lead to write amplification, as the number of dirty nodes does not change.
+It does not matter whether to update the existing node, which is marked as dirty, or a new node is created -- either way, there is one dirty node to be eventually written to disk when it gets evicted from the cache.

 To avoid the copying, we have a \emph{subsumption property}.
 A specialization of type $\textit{Leaf}_i$ can accommodate one to $i$ children; similarly, $\textit{Inner}_i$ can accommodate one to $i$ values.
-For example, if the node specialization $\textit{Leaf}_4$ can be used for node types $\textit{Leaf}_4$, $\textit{Leaf}_3$, $\textit{Leaf}_1$, and $\textit{Leaf}_1$.
+For example, if the node specialization $\textit{Leaf}_4$ can be used for node types $\textit{Leaf}_4$, $\textit{Leaf}_3$, $\textit{Leaf}_2$, and $\textit{Leaf}_1$.
 However, the fewer children/values a node type has in its specialization, the greater the space loss, since unoccupied leaves and children still occupy space in the specialization.